gnzlbg/static_vector/README.md

 ## TODO: Iterator invalidation

-### List of functions that can potentionally invalidate iterators and how
+### List of functions that can potentially invalidate iterators and how

 ## Other